 ps-there will be some juggling information on here someday!

-2 thoughts on “Christmas Sunday Services”
+2 responses to “Christmas Sunday Services”

-1. “Have It Your Way”.
+“Have It Your Way”.
 Burger King coined this culturally relevant statement years ago, but it applies perfectly to the angst surrounding the issues this Christmas season.

 My church is not meeting on Christmas Day?
 I wanted to bring my unsaved family!
 How else will my kids hear The Story?
 But what about Me?